data-mechanics/course-2016-fal-proj/aditid_benli95_teayoon_tyao/README.md

 Trial Mode:
-If you want to run the trial mode, go to getData.py and uncomment out line 199: getData.execute(True) and comment out line 198: getData.execute().
+If you want to run the trial mode, go to getData.py and uncomment out line 197: getData.execute(True) and comment out line 198: getData.execute().
 Then follow the run instructions.

 #Project Part 3: Final Report

 #Introduction

 Drug crime among youth population is a major concern in any major urban populace.
 People find the possibility of such crimes occurring near children to be a disconcerting reality.
 However, when said metric is overlayed into city geography, it becomes rather difficult to extrapolate meaningful information.

 #Project Goals

 Our projects goals can be split into two major tracks:
-Find the distance at which the difference between the number of child establishments surrounding each drug crimes and the number around each standard crime is maximised.
+Find the distance at which the difference between the number of child establishments surrounding each drug crime and the number around each standard crime is maximised.
 At this distance, find if a relationship exists between the number of such establishments and the number of drug crimes.

 #Data